Not signing RCEP reflects PM Modi’s strong leadership: Shah

 "PM @narendramodi's firm stand over the years of not going ahead with a deal if our interests are not taken care of, is a welcome break from the past, where a weak UPA government ceded precious ground on trade and could not protect national interest," Shah said.

-In his speech, Modi said the present form of the RCEP Agreement did not fully reflect the basic spirt and the agreed guiding principles of the RCEP.
+In his speech, Modi said the present form of the RCEP Agreement did not fully reflect the basic spirit and the agreed guiding principles of the RCEP.
 "It also does not address satisfactorily India's outstanding issues and concerns.
 In such a situation, it is not possible for India to join RCEP Agreement."

 To be or not to be: Why India is wary of joining RCEP?